rulewis/journey-optimizer.en/help/using/reports/sharing-execution-fields.md

 ---
 # journeyStep events action execution fields {#sharing-execution-fields}

-This mixin will be shared by the journeyStepEvent and journeyStepProfileEvent.
+This field group will be shared by the journeyStepEvent and journeyStepProfileEvent.

 If the step has an action to be processed, those fields will be added to the event payload.